Bazror/hivemind/docs/native_ads/native_ads.md

 ### Ad creation

 Ads are created by making posts in a community.
-Posts will contain metadata that holds the ad's properties.
+Posts will contain metadata that holds the ad's properties, duration (total time units), starting bid and an optional start time.

 ### Bidding process